PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 I recommend using `git commit` without the `-m` option, this will open your default editor and allow you to write a formatted message.

-By default, `vi` will be your default editor wo if you want to change it, you can use `git config` and change the value of `core.editor` to your preferred editor.
+By default, `vi` will be your default editor, if you want to change it, you can use `git config` and change the value of `core.editor` to your preferred editor.

 _You can change your default editor for every program by setting the environment variable EDITOR_